-A number of measures of varying complexity can be taken in order to improve a building’s energy efficiency:
+A number of measures of varying complexity can be taken in order to improve a public building’s energy efficiency:

-- Replacing traditional lights with more efficient units that use LED technology, saving up to 80% on energy;
+- Replacing traditional lights with more efficient units that use LED technology, saving up to 80% on energy

-- Replacing heating and cooling equipment with electric heat pumps, or with renewable heat sources such as geothermal units.
-These innovative and sustainable systems significantly reduce the amount of electricity needed, provide greater comfort, improve performance, and simplify building energy management;
+- Replacing heating and cooling equipment with electric heat pumps, or with renewable heat sources such as geothermal units: these innovative and sustainable systems significantly reduce the amount of electricity needed, provide greater comfort, improve performance, and simplify building energy management

 - Installing heat pump systems coupled with solar panels: these systems ensure maximum savings by using energy generated by the panels during the day to power the heat pump, which experiences its peak use during that same period.